ViennaRNA/ViennaRNA/doc/source/index.rst

 code or even used in your scripts and pipelines through our :doc:`/wrappers` for :doc:`Python <api_python>` and Perl 5.

-This document describes the library and will be primarily useful to programmers.
-However, it also contains details about the implementation that may be of interest to advanced users.
-The stand-alone programs are described in separate man pages.

 The latest version of the package including source code and html versions of the documentation can be found at https://www.tbi.univie.ac.at/RNA and https://github.com/ViennaRNA/ViennaRNA.